OguzhanUmutlu/hizzy/README.md

 # Installation

-All you have to do is:
+All you have to do is open a terminal in the directory of your project and type:

 ```
-npm install -g hizzy
+npx hizzy
 ```

 <!-- TOC -->